daviddwk/freefish/README.md

 # Animations
-Assets comtains animations in their json files, which have the following key structure where the name of the animation varries.
+Assets contain animations in their json files, which have the following key structure where the name of the animation varies.

 - <animation_name>
     - `symbols`